9 Exercises That Help You Have Better Sex

-“Engaging your pelvic floor easy to do.
+“Engaging your pelvic floor is easy to do.
 Just think of what muscles you use to stop the flow of urine.
 It’s essentially a Kegel, but paired up with more movement,” says Dunlop.
 “This exercise strengthens your lower abdominal muscles, pelvic floor, and lower back.”
-Lay on your back.
+To perform the move, lay on your back.
 Place your thumbs under your tailbone for support.
 Lift your legs, flexing your feet as though you were going to kick your heels into the ceiling.
 Engage your core as you slowly lower your legs toward the floor.
 Only lower to the point that you feel your abs engage—but don’t allow your lower back to lift off the floor.

 Hip opening stretch

 “This hip opening stretch will increase flexibility and make it easier to get down without cramping up,” says Dunlop.
-Start on all fours; bring your big toes together and slowly begin to walk your knees apart as you lower your chest toward the floor.
+Start on all fours, then bring your big toes together and slowly begin to walk your knees apart as you lower your chest toward the floor.
 Breathe into those areas of tension and tightness, and take your time.
-Each time you exhale, you’ll sink a little bit deeper, and the more you stretch, the easier it gets.
+Each time you exhale, you’ll sink a little bit deeper—the more you stretch, the easier it gets.
 Repeat two to three times.

 Clam hip raises

-This is a challenging move that will build stamina.
+This is a challenging move that will build stamina for better sex.
 “Plus, it works your obliques, and inner and outer thighs, and will leave you feeling super strong and sexy,” Dunlop says.
 Start on the floor on your side.
 Prop up on your forearm; keep your legs together and knees bent.
 Open your top knee toward the ceiling while lifting your hips up off the floor and keeping the heels connected.
 Slowly lower.
 After five reps, repeat on the other side.
-(Check out 10 more calorie-blasting workouts.)

-On your hands or forearms, holding a plank pose is one of the best exercises you can do to build endurance and stamina.
+Holding a plank pose is one of the best exercises you can do to build endurance and stamina for better sex.
 “Forearm planks are my favorites because they really work the core,” says Dunlop.
 Start on your hands and knees on the ground.
 Plant your forearms onto the floor parallel to one another then tuck your toes and straighten your legs, adjusting your body as needed to get a straight line from your head to your heels.
-If you want more of a challenge, switch back and forth between high planks and forearm planks.
+If you want more of a challenge, switch back and forth between high planks on your hands, and forearm planks.
 Be sure to keep your gaze down and core engaged.

 Upright pelvic tucks